cihai/cihai/docs/contributing/index.md

 ## Releasing

-Since this software used in production projects, we don't want to release breaking changes.
+Since this software used in production projects, we don't release breaking changes until there's a major feature release.

 Choose what the next version is.
 Assuming it's version 0.9.0, it could be: